Uniswap Wallet Review 2026

 As a mobile wallet, Uniswap Wallet is designed for accessibility and daily use.
 It works well for people who want quick access to their funds and interact with crypto regularly.
 For very large holdings, consider pairing it with a hardware wallet - keep your spending money in Uniswap Wallet and your savings in cold storage.

-With an overall rating of 8.4/10 in my testing, Uniswap Wallet is a solid choice within its target market.
+With an overall rating of 8.4/10, Uniswap Wallet is a solid choice within its target market.
 It is not trying to be everything for everyone, and that focused approach means it does what it does well.
-Match your needs to its strengths, and you will have a good experience.
+Matching needs to its strengths will produce a good experience.

 Switching from another wallet?
-Moving your crypto to Uniswap Wallet is straightforward - just send assets to your new wallet address.
-But think carefully before moving everything at once.
-Import one chain or a small amount first, confirm everything works as expected, and then gradually move the rest.
-I have seen too many people rush the migration process and make costly mistakes, like sending tokens on the wrong network.
-Take it slow, double-check every address, and use test transactions for anything significant.
-The few minutes of extra caution can save you thousands.
+Moving crypto to Uniswap Wallet is straightforward - just send assets to the new wallet address.
+Moving everything at once is worth thinking through carefully.
+Importing one chain or a small amount first, confirming everything works, and then gradually moving the rest is the safer approach.
+Rushing migration can lead to costly mistakes like sending tokens on the wrong network.
+A test transaction before moving significant amounts takes only a few minutes and can prevent larger losses.

 Uniswap Wallet Customer Support: What to Expect